thnikk/Documentation/readme.md

 # Documentation for all keypads on shop.thnikk.moe

 ## Goals
-- [ ] Clean up anything that adds confusion (old switch changing guide since I don't even sell  it anymore)
+- [x] Clean up anything that adds confusion (old switch changing guide since I don't even sell it anymore)
-- [ ] Update pictures for all models to match the shop
+- [x] Update pictures for all models to match the shop
-- [ ] Add page for fightboard and sections for controllers (osu, fighting game)
+- [x] Add page for fightboard and sections for controllers (osu, fighting game)
+- [ ] Update info for osu keypads when code is finished to reflect changes
+- [ ] Look into updating python (this may be on GitHub's end)